john-doherty/express-set-domain/README.md

 ## Star the repo

-If you find this useful please star the repo, it helps us priorities which open source bugs to fix first :raised_hands:
+If you find this useful please star the repo, it helps us prioritize which open source bugs to fix first :raised_hands:

 ## History